Stratford School (California)

 Stratford School is a group of private schools in the United States.
 It operates preschools, elementary, middle, and high schools in Northern and Southern California.
 Since 2017, Stratford has been owned by Spring Education Group, a subsidiary of Primavera Capital Group.

-Stratford's curriculum is primarily STEAM-based, whilst also providing classes in business, healthcare, art, competitive sports, alongside charter education.

 History

 Stratford School was founded in 1999 by Sherry Adams, an early childhood educator.
 The first campus opened in Danville, California, operating out of a church with four classrooms, nine staff members, and 34 students.
 The school originally offered preschool, Pre-K, and kindergarten, but expanded over time to include additional grades and new campuses.

 In 2017, Stratford was purchased by Primavera Capital Group for $550 million and is part of the Spring Education Group, a network of private schools offering programs from preschool through high school in the United States.

+Academics

+Stratford's curriculum is primarily STEAM-based.
+Nonprofit education news site The 74 reported that Stratford's math program incorporates project-based learning to demonstrate real-world applications of algebra and geometry.
+The organization additionally offers a summer camp program that includes academic enrichment, sports, and recreational activities.